Yhatoh/CRMQ/README.md

-# Compressed Range Minimum Queries
+# 🗜️ Compressed Range Minimum Queries

-This repository implements the Subtree Compressed Succinct Tree and they use solving range mininum queries.
+This repository implements a compressed encoding for the Range Minimum Query (RMQ) problem.
+Our method achieves compression by exploiting maximal identical subtrees in the Cartesian tree of the underlying input array, obtaining its minimal Directed Acyclic Graph (DAG) representation.
+The construction is performed in linear time and space, directly from a succinct representation of the tree.

+Experimental evaluation on 11 real-world datasets shows that the proposed approach is highly space-efficient, requiring as little as $0.11n$ bits in practice, while delivering fast query times.

 ## Building the project